UAE Residence Visa – How to Get UAE Residency Visa?

 How to Apply for UAE Residence Visa?

-You can apply for Residence Visa via different online portals that also offer UAE Residence Visa Status Checks to let you check the current status of your application.
+You can apply for Residence Visa via different online portals that also offer UAE Residence Visa Status Check to let you check the current status of your application.
 These online platforms include:

 - The eChannels portal